Skip to main content

 How Does Paying off a Personal Loan Impact Your Credit Score?

-Altering Your Average Account Age.
+• Altering your average account age.
 Your credit score is impacted by how long you’ve been using credit.
 When you pay off a loan or close a line of credit, that account is no longer one of your debts.
-As a result, the average age of your remaining accounts may drop, which could also cause your score to decrease.
+As a result, the average age of your remaining accounts may drop, potentially impacting your score.

-Impacting Your Utilization Ratio.
-Your credit utilization ratio may have a significant impact on your credit score.
-This ratio is calculated by comparing your balances on active accounts to your credit limit or the initial loan amount.
-When you pay off your personal loan, you may see a score drop if the loan had a low balance or a low balance to limit ratio.
+• Impacting your utilization ratio.
+Your credit utilization ratio could also have an impact on your credit score.
+This ratio is calculated by comparing your balances on active accounts to your total credit extended.
+When you pay off and close out the loan, it removes that amount from your extended credit, likely adjusting your ratio.

-That said, the score drop after paying off a loan is typically temporary and you should see your score rebound within a few months.
+Still, don’t worry, paying off your loan is a good thing in the long run!
+The associated score drops are typically temporary, and you should see your score rebound within a few months.

 Reasons to Take Out a Personal Loan